Social Category Association

 Carmen Llamas, Dom Watt and Andrew MacFarlane

-Carmen and Dom teach modules on sociolinguistics and phonetics, including Language & Identity and Forensic Linguistics.
+Carmen and Dom teach modules on sociolinguistics and phonetics, including Language & Identity and Forensic Linguistics

 Read the paper